 At Rosengård, Mittag replaced Marta, as she moved back to the United States with Orlando Pride.
 The Brazil striker was 18 when she made her European bow for Umeå, scoring in both legs of their 2003/04 semi-final win against Brøndby and three more in the two defeats of Frankfurt in the final.
 Surprisingly Marta has not lifted the trophy again, losing finals with Umeå in 2007 and 2008 and then in 2014 with Tyresö.
 Marta then got four goals in Rosengård's run to the 2014/15 quarter-finals and another five the next season, including a round of 16 hat-trick against Verona.

 6 Camille Abily (Montpellier/Lyon) 43

-Sweden striker Schelin – like Mittag, Marta and Nina Burger – may never have topped the scorers' chart but her consistent goal-getting was a feature of Lyon's campaigns in which they managed three titles in eight seasons.
-That included victories in 2011, 2012 and 2016, though oddly in four final appearances Schelin has never scored.
+Sweden striker Schelin – like Mittag, Marta and Nina Burger – may never have topped the scorers' chart, but her consistent goal-getting was a feature of Lyon's campaigns as they managed three titles in eight seasons.
+That included victories in 2011, 2012 and 2016, though oddly in her four final appearances Schelin never scored.

-The single-club record had long been held by Ljungberg, and indeed the Sweden forward topped the all-time competition rankings for a decade from 2002/03, when she scored ten as Umeå secured their first title, until Pohlers finally overhauled her in 2012/13.
-Had injury not contantly disrupted and then finally ended Ljungberg's career in July 2009, she would surely still lead the table having scored at a rate of exactly one per game in Europe.
+The single-club record was long held by Ljungberg, and indeed the Sweden forward topped the all-time competition rankings for a decade from 2002/03, when she scored ten as Umeå secured their first title, until Pohlers finally overhauled her in 2012/13.
+Had injury not constantly disrupted and then finally ended Ljungberg's career in July 2009, she would surely still lead the table, having scored at a rate of exactly one per game in Europe.